ConsistencyPlus/ConsistencyPlus/README.md

 ## Contact us:

-Our discord server can be found here: https://discord.gg/VeNX7h8bAK If you need to contact us directly, you can join the server and DM Siuol or Carter.
+Our Discord server can be found here: https://discord.gg/VeNX7h8bAK If you need to contact us directly, you can join the server and DM Siuol or Carter.